WNoDeS/WNoDeS/documentation/use_experience.md

 _Figure 1: Architecture of the WNoDeS-based cloud infrastructure for the WeNMR/VirtualCING use case._

-In order to verify how the WNoDeS cloud framework can enable scientists to perform NMR computations, a customized VirtualCING image has been deployed in the WNoDeS marketplace.
+To verify how the WNoDeS cloud framework can enable scientists to perform NMR computations, a customised VirtualCING image has been deployed in the WNoDeS marketplace.
 The WeNMR user, after having created his own VOMS proxy certificate, instantiates a number of VirtualCING machines through the WNoDeS CLI.
 After booting, each VirtualCING automatically starts a process getting the job payload from the [ToPoS] (https://grid.sara.nl/wiki/index.php/Using_the_Grid/ToPoS) token pool server, a pilot job framework offered through a HTTP server hosted by SURFsara organization, in The Netherlands.
-The tokens, previously uploaded on the ToPoS server by the user, contain the information about the proteins to be processed, the URL of the input data to be fetched from the NRG-CING Protein DB, the location of the NMR\_REDO Protein DB where to upload the final output data (both DBs are represented by the pink box in Figure 1), and a set of parameters as arguments of the executable.
+The tokens, previously uploaded on the ToPoS server by the user, contain: the information about the proteins to be processed, the URL of the input data to be fetched from the NRG-CING Protein DB, the location of the NMR\_REDO Protein DB where to upload the final output data (both DBs are represented by the pink box in Figure 1), and a set of parameters as arguments of the executable.
 At the end of the computation the token is deleted from the ToPoS server and the VirtualCING process asks for another unlocked token, until all tokens have been processed and nothing is left on the ToPoS server.
 The final results, for each recalculated protein, can be then visualized through the web interface of the [NMR\_REDO Protein DB](https://nmr.le.ac.uk).

 **References**